 Offline marketing – newspaper adverts, TV ad campaigns, direct mail, etc. – are getting less focus, but research suggests that many consumers still rate these channels as significant factors in their discovery and purchase process.
 Local newspapers, in particular, remain a trusted source of information when it comes to local businesses.

-Online marketing, on the other hand – tweets, posts, updates, and PPC advertising – is also a strong contender, and is becoming a more relevant consideration as people spend more time online, particularly via mobile device.
+social media marketing, on the other hand – tweets, posts, updates, and PPC advertising – is also a strong contender, and is becoming a more relevant consideration as people spend more time online, particularly via mobile device.

 So what does this mean for your marketing spend?